tableau/webdataconnector/docs/wdc_multi_table_tutorial.md

 ### See it in action {#see-in-action}

 And that's it!
-You can test your connector in the simulator like you did in the [Get Started]({{ site.baseurl }}/docs/) section, or you can see the source code in the `Examples` and `js` directories to check your work.
+You can test your connector in the simulator like you did in the [Get Started]({{ site.baseurl }}/docs/) section, or you can see the source code in the `Examples` directory to check your work.

 Now you're *definitely* ready to make your own connector!